lookback/lookbook/README.md

 ### `scripts/release`

 This one is handy when you wanna release a new version of the Lookbook's CSS.

+**Pre-condition:** Bump the `version` field in `package.json`, please.

-The script will accept a version number, like `2.0.1`. _Do not_ prefix with a `v` or similar.
+> ☝️ If you don't have [jq](https://stedolan.github.io/jq/) installed, the script will accept a version number, like `2.0.1`. _Do not_ prefix with a `v` or similar.
 Just the number, please.

-**Pre-condition:** Bump the `version` field in `package.json`, please.

 The script will: